-If your dog’s temperature is that far out of the normal range, then it is time for a vet visit.
+If your dog’s temperature is that far out of the normal range, then it’s time for a vet visit.

-Fevers can be symptoms of a variety of conditions that range from mild to life threatening, and overheating can easily occur if a dog is exposed to a hot environment for too long without the chance to cool down.
+Fevers can be symptoms of a variety of conditions that range from mild to life threatening, and overheating can easily occur if a dog spends time in a hot environment for too long without the chance to cool down.

 A low body temperature can also be a sign of serious complications or can be the result of hypothermia from exposure to extreme cold.

 You can measure your dog’s temperature with a thermometer.
-Depending on the type of thermometer, you will need to measure rectally or by ear.
+Depending on the type of thermometer, you’ll need to measure rectally or by ear.

 Rectal thermometers should be used with medical lubricant to avoid injury or discomfort.
 A traditional glass thermometer should be inserted one to two inches into the rectum for two minutes for an accurate reading.

-Digital thermometers are easier to use, especially if they are able to read temperature in the ears.
+Digital thermometers are easier to use, especially if they can read temperature via the ears.